zaman-lab/brexitmeter-py/CONTRIBUTING.md

 ### Model File Storage

-To classify text, this app needs access to a file of the model's final weights, which we're hosting in a publicly-available Google Cloud Storage bucket called["brexitmeter-bucket"](https://console.cloud.google.com/storage/browser/brexitmeter-bucket/)".
+To classify text, this app needs access to the model's final weights file, which we're hosting on a publicly-available Google Cloud Storage bucket called ["brexitmeter-bucket"](https://console.cloud.google.com/storage/browser/brexitmeter-bucket/)".

 Feel free to use the files in this bucket (i.e. "remote" storage option), or download them into your local repository for faster file-load times (i.e. "local" storage option).
 Depending on which storage option you choose ("local" or "remote"), set the environment variable `STORAGE_ENV` accordingly.